ChrstphrHll/npc_gen/students/Brinna Muerlara.md

 ---
 # Brinna Muerlara
 ### Description
-- Halfling Barbarian from Aldercrown Empire
+- Halfling Barbarian from Verdain
 - 1st year Exploration student in Burk
 - short straight auburn hair that's messy, Gray eyes, and Brown skin
 - Is Athletic and Reserved, and has Openness as their ideal
+- Speaks in a strong, direct, sudden manner

 ### Notes